MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/winusb-installation.md

 1. Under the **Device Parameters** key, add a String registry entry named **DeviceInterfaceGUID** or a Multi-String entry named **DeviceInterfaceGUIDs**.
 Set the value to the GUID you generated in step 2.
 1. Disconnect the device from the system and reconnect it to the same physical port.
+    > [!NOTE]
-    **Note**: If you change the physical port then you must repeat steps 1 through 4.
+    > If you change the physical port, you must repeat steps 1 through 4.

 ## Writing a custom INF for WinUSB installation